Human rights in Bangladesh: Freedom of speech

 Free speech is enshrined under Article 39.
 During the 1990s and first decade and a half of the 21st century, the Bangladeshi media enjoyed more freedom than at any other time in history.
-However, since the 2014 election in which the incumbent Awami League won a boycotted election, the freedom of the press has dramatically declined.
-The ruling party has targeted the country's two leading newspapers The Daily Star and Prothom Alo with numerous lawsuits and has encouraged businesses to stop advertising in them.
+However, after the 2014 election in which the incumbent Awami League won a boycotted election, the freedom of the press had dramatically declined.
+The ruling party had targeted the country's two leading newspapers The Daily Star and Prothom Alo with numerous lawsuits and has encouraged businesses to stop advertising in them.
 Pro-opposition journalists Mahmudur Rahman and Shafik Rehman were detained for prolonged periods.
-Nurul Kabir, editor of the New Age, has faced threats to his life.
-Mahfuz Anam, editor of The Daily Star, has faced 83 lawsuits since 2016.
+Nurul Kabir, editor of the New Age, had to face threats to his life.
+Mahfuz Anam, editor of The Daily Star, had to face 83 lawsuits since 2016.
 Reporters without Borders ranked Bangladesh at 146th out of 180 countries in its index of press freedom.

-According to Amnesty International, independent media outlets and journalists have come under severe pressure by the government.
-Several journalists faced arbitrary criminal charges, often for publishing criticism of Prime Minister Sheikh Hasina, her family or the Awami League Government.
-Journalists reported increased threats from governmental officials or security agencies.
+According to Amnesty International, independent media outlets and journalists were under severe pressure by the government.
+Several journalists faced arbitrary criminal charges, often for publishing criticism of the former Prime Minister Sheikh Hasina, her family or the Awami League Government.
+Journalists reported increased threats from governmental officials and security agencies.
 The government continued to use a range of repressive laws to restrict the right to freedom of expression extensively.
 It increasingly used the Information and Communications Technology Act which arbitrarily restricted online expression.
 The human rights organization Odhikar reported increased arrests under the Act.
 Journalists, activists, and others were targeted.
 Dilip Roy, a student activist, was detained for criticizing the Prime Minister on Facebook, but later released on bail.
 Parliament adopted the Foreign Donations (Voluntary Activities) Regulation Act which significantly increased government control over the work of NGOs and threatened them with deregistration for making "inimical" or "derogatory" remarks against the Constitution or constitutional bodies.
 Several other bills that threatened freedom of expression were proposed in parliament, including the Digital Security Act and the Liberation War Denial Crimes Act.